jg8481/linux-kernel-testing-ltp-vagrant/README.md

 After running the install commands above you can run the following from the root of this repo (same directory as the provided `Vagrantfile`.

 `WARNING: Running this Vagrantfile for the first time will result in build times of almost 20 minutes or more depending on the specifications of your hardware.
-This is hard part of working with the LTP project.`
+This is one of the hard parts of working with the LTP project.`

 ```
 vagrant up